derl30n/5m_holster/README.md

 [<img src="https://i.imgur.com/1pmOQKI.png" width="270" height="360">](https://i.imgur.com/1pmOQKI.png)
 [<img src="https://i.imgur.com/r4oi14n.png" width="270" height="360">](https://i.imgur.com/r4oi14n.png)

+## Features
+Supports every ped drawable and weapon loaded in game.
+Basically everything you dreamt of, you can configure it.
+Draw a taser from the belt or vest, works.
+Wonna draw pepper spray from your duty belt?
+Sure, set ids in the config and enjoy!

 ## Installation
 1. Download the [latest release](https://github.com/derl30n/5m_holster/releases/latest) as a zip file, or clone the repository using Git.
 2. Put it in your `resources` folder.